schriste6/Final_Project_Team4_Red_vs_White/ML/MachineLearning.md

 - The main limitation of random forest is that a large number of trees can make the algorithm too slow and ineffective for real-time predictions.
 In general, these algorithms are fast to train, but quite slow to create predictions once they are trained.
 - Random forest can feel like a black box approach for a statistical modelers we have very little control on what the model does.
 You can at best try different parameters and random seeds.

-To increase Accuracy we will explore Normalizing Features in Segment 3